joaogqueiroz/studentScore/README.md

 ## This is a start project for C# and .NET.

-### The project is a simple studante grade score, that you can:
+### The project is a simple student grade score, that you can:

 - Add a student
 - List the students